sophgo/tpu-mlir/docs/quick_start/source_en/06_caffe.rst

        --input_num 100 \
        -o mobilenet_v2_cali_table

-After running the command above, a file named ``${model_name}_cali_table`` will be generated, which is used as the input file for subsequent compilation of the INT8 model.
+After running the command above, a file named ``mobilenet_v2_cali_table`` will be generated, which is used as the input file for subsequent compilation of the INT8 model.

 Compile to INT8 symmetric quantized model